rm-hull/luma.lcd/README.md

 Pre-requisites
 --------------
-Compile and install the wiringPi python bindings from https://github.com/rm-hull/wiringPi
+Compile and install the wiringPi python bindings from https://github.com/rm-hull/wiringPi.
+This library specifically requires the python binding baked into this software, which have not been pushed back to drogon.

 Building and installing the software
 ------------------------------------